Mexico's oil reform a boon for hard-hit oil service, seismic firms

-HOUSTON/MEXICO CITY, Jan 30 (Reuters) - Oil service and mapping firms still emerging from an industry recession have received a boost from about $800 million of data sales to energy firms considering bidding for Mexican oil and gas blocks.
+HOUSTON/MEXICO CITY (Reuters) - Oil service and mapping firms still emerging from an industry recession have received a boost from about $800 million of data sales to energy firms considering bidding for Mexican oil and gas blocks.

 Mexico will on Wednesday hold its most important auction since a 2013 reform ended the 75-year monopoly on the energy sector held by state-run oil firm Pemex.